How to find the best hi-fi mini system

-Keep an ear out for these functions and features when shopping for a hi-fi mini system.
+Keep an ear out for these functions and features.

 Better than a boombox